SpenceKonde/DxCore/README.md

   * Hence PORTC still runs at the voltage on the VDDIO2 pin (which should be the same as VDD unless wired incorrectly) if MVIO is disabled.
 What is disabled is the internal monitoring of the state of VDDIO2.
 The status bit always reads 1 (MVIO OK).
 If VDDIO2 is not powered, the pins are not tristated, nor are inputs set to 0 - reading the pins returns random values.
     * It may be possible to damage the part in this improper operating regime.

 **Note regarding the internal clamp diodes** You generally want to avoid current flowing through the clamp diodes.
 There is no reason that it's any more or less bad on the MVIO pins - that similarly pulls Vdd upwards.
 Both of these are "survivable" as long as the maximum "clamp current" (some sources call it "current injection") limit from the datasheet (20mA absolute maximum) is not exceeded.
 This is 20mA on these parts, so they are much more forgiving than classic AVRs where it was....
 1mA, or even modern tinyAVRs (15mA, as long as Vdd is less than 4.9V, but 1 mA if its 4.9V+).
 However, it is not something that should be done intentionally unless the current is limited to a substantially lower value (a few mA or less).
 It's fairly common practice to put a sufficiently high value resistor between an I/O pin, and something that could go outside of the power rails to allow you to measure if the pin is powered or not or 0V (For example, to see if the external supply is connected - or if we're running on the batteries, and adjust our power usage behavior accordingly).
 This functions like a resistor divider, except that instead of a resistor, the bottom leg is the internal clamp diode.
-Even on the classic AVRs, Atmel provided an app note describing making a zero crossing detector for mains voltage with a resistor in the mega-ohm range - so it's not something that you need avoid like the plague - but you should do it only with awareness that you are doing it and measures in place to limit the current.
+Even on the classic AVRs, Atmel provided an app note describing making a zero crossing detector for mains voltage with just a resistor in the mega-ohm range - so it's not something that you need avoid like the plague - but you should do it only with awareness that you are doing it and measures in place to limit the current.

 ### ADC Support
 These parts all have a large number of analog inputs - DA and DB-series have up to 22 analog inputs, while the DD-series has analog input on every pin that is not used to drive the HF crystal (though the pins on PORTC are only supported when MVIO is turned off).
 They can be read with `analogRead()` like on a normal AVR, and we default to 10-bit resolution; you can change to the full 12-bit with `analogReadResolution()`, and use the enhanced analogRead functions to take automatically oversampled, decimated readings for higher resolution and to take differential measurements.
 There are 4 internal voltage references in 1.024, 2.048, 4.096 and 2.5V, plus support for external reference voltage (and Vdd of course).
 ADC readings are taken 3 times faster than an classic AVR, and that speed can be doubled again if what you are measuring is low impedance, or extend the sampling time by a factor greatly for reading very high impedance sources.
 This is detailed in the analog reference.